-Na shoots 61 and takes lead in Las Vegas
+Kevin Na shoots 61 and takes lead in Las Vegas

 Na and Cantlay came out firing.

-Na has been doing his damage on the greens.
-In each of the last two grounds, he has gained an average of about 5.5 strokes on the field in putting and leads the tournament in that key statistical category.

 He doesn’t see any change for Sunday, when he goes for his second victory of the year.
-Na won in Colonial in May.
+Na won at Colonial in May.

 “Still got to keep the pedal to the metal.
 Anyone can shoot 8 or 9 under,” Na said.
 “I believe we’re going to get a little more wind tomorrow.
 Got to go out and post a good number.”

 Na also shot 61 in the 2010 Wyndham Championship and at Colonial in 2018.
-He posted this number even with a par on the 16th hole, the par 5 over water that played as the easiest on the TPC Summerlin.
+He posted this number despite settling for par on the 16th hole, the par 5 over water that played as the easiest on the TPC Summerlin.
 His tee shot was blocked by a tree and he had to lay up short of the water, but he hit wedge to a tight pin on the front of the green to about 4 feet.

 Cantlay had six birdies on the tougher front nine — none longer than the 8-foot range, three of them tap-ins — for the lead.
 Na played in the group ahead, made birdie on the 10th to tie and then pulled away in the final hour.